Composite Shingles vs. Asphalt: Which Roof Material is Right for Your Home?

 Home Genius Exterior Project Manager inpecting completed roof installation

-Asphalt shingles need regular inspection for granule loss, curling, and moss growth.
+• Asphalt shingle maintenance: Asphalt shingles need regular inspection for granule loss, curling, and moss growth.
 You should plan for gutter cleanings twice a year and budget for spot repairs as shingles age past the 15-year mark.
-Composite shingles require far less hands-on care.
-Most manufacturers recommend a simple annual visual inspection and occasional debris removal.
-Their resistance to algae, moss, and UV damage eliminates the need for chemical treatments that asphalt roofs often require.

-Asphalt shingle waste represents one of the largest contributors to construction landfill volume in the United States.
-While some recycling programs exist, participation remains limited.
+• Asphalt shingle waste represents one of the largest contributors to construction landfill volume.
+While some recycling programs exist, participation is limited.
 Composite shingles often incorporate recycled content in their manufacturing process, and their longer lifespan means fewer tear-offs over a building’s lifetime.
-Metal remains the most recyclable roofing option, but composites earn a strong second place for eco-conscious homeowners.

 • Budget-conscious homeowners (under 10 years in the home): Architectural asphalt delivers solid performance at the lowest entry point.
 You’ll get a reliable 25–30 year roof without the premium investment.

-• Long-term homeowners (15+ years): Composite shingles pay back their higher upfront cost through reduced maintenance, fewer repairs, and the likelihood of never needing a second roof.
+• Long-term homeowners (15+ years): Composite shingles pay back their higher upfront cost through reduced maintenance, fewer repairs, and the likelihood of never needing to replace the roof while you live in the home.

 • Homeowners in hail-prone or high-wind areas: Composite’s Class 4 impact rating and 110+ mph wind resistance make it the strongest performer.
 Some insurers even offer premium discounts for impact-resistant roofing.

-• Historic or luxury homes: Composite products that replicate slate or cedar shake deliver the aesthetic HOA boards and historic commissions demand, without the weight and fragility of natural stone or wood.
+• Historic or luxury homes: Composite products that replicate slate or cedar shake provide the aesthetic sought after by HOA boards and historic commissions, without the weight and fragility of natural stone or wood.

-• Eco-focused homeowners: Metal leads on pure recyclability, but composite’s recycled content and extended lifespan make it a strong sustainability choice.
+• Eco-conscious homeowners: Composite’s recycled content and extended lifespan make it a strong sustainability choice.

 If you’re unsure where your home falls, start with three questions: What’s your 10-year plan for this property?
-What weather threats does your region present?
+What weather threats do you deal with in your area?
 And what does your HOA allow?
 Those answers eliminate options faster than any spec sheet.

 Make the Right Roofing Investment for Your Home

 Composite shingles have earned their growing market share by solving the problems traditional roofing materials leave behind.
 They last longer than asphalt, require less maintenance than wood, and cost less than metal, all while offering aesthetic versatility that satisfies even the strictest neighborhood standards.
-For homeowners planning to stay put, they represent one of the highest-return exterior investments available.
+For homeowners planning to stay put, this exterior investment gives you an excellent long-term return for your money.

-The right choice, though, depends on your unique circumstances.
-That’s why working with an experienced contractor matters.
-Home Genius Exteriors, an Owens Corning Platinum Preferred Contractor, helps homeowners evaluate their roof’s condition, compare materials against their budget and climate, and select comp shingle roofing or other options backed by comprehensive Platinum Warranties covering both labor and materials.
-Call today for a free inspection and estimate so you can make your next roofing decision with complete confidence.
+The right choice depends on your unique circumstances.
+That’s why it’s important to work with an experienced contractor like Home Genius Exteriors, who’s seen virtually every situation and can recommend the best materials for your preferences and budget.
+As an Owens Corning Platinum Preferred Contractor, we help homeowners evaluate the roof’s condition, compare materials against budget and climate, and select comp shingle roofing or other options backed by Platinum Warranties that cover both labor and materials.
+Get in touch today for a free inspection and estimate so you can make your next roofing decision with confidence.

 Frequently Asked Questions

-How do warranties typically differ between composite shingles and asphalt shingles?
+How do warranties differ between composite shingles and asphalt shingles?

 Warranty terms vary by brand, but composite products often emphasize longer material coverage and stronger guarantees tied to enhanced performance features.
 Always ask whether coverage changes with ventilation, underlayment choices, or contractor certification, and get the full warranty in writing.